Serenity itself; luxury cruising in peaceful Aquitaine

 Kathy & Brian, USA

-Saint Louis offers two cruise routes between Castets en Dorthe and Lacourt St Pierre on the Canal de Garonne.
+Saint Louis offers cruise routes between Castets en Dorthe and Lacourt St Pierre on the Canal de Garonne.

 Bordeaux cruise itinerary: Castets en Dorthe to Serignac sur Garonne (or reverse direction)